20 min read

 A blended approach

-Often the best answer is a middle course.
+Often the most sensible answer is a middle ground.

 Should your Will writer or solicitor be your executor?

-Sometimes providers encourage clients to appoint them as executor.
+Some providers encourage clients to appoint them as executor from the outset.

 It may sound convenient.
 They know the Will.
 They know the process.
-They can “take care of everything”.
+They can step in later.

 You do not have to appoint just one executor.